 NOTE: This diagram is for reference only.
 It may not be accurate for all machines covered by this manual.
-The specific diagram for a particular code is pasted inside the machine on one of the enclosure panels.
+The specific diagram for a particular code is included with the machine.
 If the diagram is illegible, write to the Service Department for a replacement.
 Give the equipment code number.